Andy-Sandy/TeSSLa-for-HA/README.md

 - TeSSLa interpreter JAR: This is the JAR file for TeSSLa.
 - A Home Assistant installation.

-**Before Installation:**

-- Make sure you have a working installation of Home Assistant, either on a physical device or in a container.
-- Ensure that you have Java installed on your system.
-TeSSLa Interpreter requires Java to run.
-- Download the TeSSLa Interpreter JAR file from tessla.io.

 **Installation:**

 1. Download the project files for TeSSLa integration.